micado-scale/docs/user_documentation/rst/deployment.rst

 Step 6: Customize the deployment
 --------------------------------

-A few parameters in *micado-master.yml* can be fine tuned before deployment.
+A few parameters in *group_vars/micado.yml* can be fine tuned before deployment.
 They are as follows:

-- **disable_optimizer**: Setting this parameter to False enables the deployment of the Optimizer module, to perform more advanced scaling.
+- **enable_optimizer**: Setting this parameter to True enables the deployment of the Optimizer module, to perform more advanced scaling.
 Default is True.

 - **disable_worker_updates**: Setting this parameter to False enables periodic software updates of the worker nodes.
 Default is True.